Five years later, many across Baltimore bitterly lament Gov. Hogan’s decision to kill the Red Line light rail

 “The more I looked into it,” he said, “the less confidence I had.”

 Instead, the governor set his sights on a less costly alternative: improving the MTA’s regional bus system.
-A $135 million overhaul in 2017 called BaltimoreLink installed bus-only lanes downtown and shortened routes to make service quicker, but required transfers that meant more time waiting for buses.
+A $135 million overhaul in 2017 called BaltimoreLink installed bus-only lanes downtown and shortened routes to make service quicker but required transfers that meant more time waiting for buses.

 Maryland Department of Transportation spokeswoman Erin Henson said investing in the “deficient and unreliable [MTA] bus system, which is what the majority of transit users in the city use today,” allowed the state to create routes to new job centers such as Tradepoint Atlantic in Baltimore County.